Nova Scotia Human Rights Commission

 Know your Human Rights

-This web site is about the Nova Scotia Human Rights Act and its protections.
+This website is about the Nova Scotia Human Rights Act and its protections.
 For information about the federal Canadian Human Rights Act, visit the Canadian Human Rights Commission at www.chrc-ccdp.ca.
 If you are not sure which law applies, call us at 1-877-269-7699.
 In the Halifax area, the Nova Scotia Human Rights Commission can be reached at 424-4111.

-And you'll find a downloadable version of our new Human Rights Education brochure here.
+You'll find a downloadable version of our new Human Rights Education brochure here.

 In Nova Scotia, what rights are protected?

 The Act also prohibits harassment based on any of these characteristics, and prohibits sexual harassment in all areas of public life.

 It is against the law, under the Nova Scotia Human Rights Act, for others to discriminate against you or treat you unfairly in the above characteristics, in combination with the following areas: